 Communication is the primary professional tool for the smooth running of any project.
 Lack of proper communication results in missing out on the essential task, and the team remains unaware of the issue until it’s too late to rectify it.

 To face such challenges, every project manager must enact clear guidelines and set up a ladder that informs the team about progress or obstacles at the end of each day.
 Implementing such a system allows the team to identify the issues early and rectify those issues on time.
-Cloud-based project document management & coordination tools could be an excellent tools to ensure clear communication amongst various project teams.
+Cloud-based project document management & coordination tools could be an excellent tool to ensure clear communication among various project teams.

 Some clients and stakeholders can make unreasonable requests like completing projects on an accelerated schedule or limiting the budget allotment.
 These unrealistic expectations and disobliging requests are the amplest moral and productivity killers.

-At that time, project managers should advocate for the team and respond to unrealistic expectations after communicating with the team’s feedback.
+At that time, project managers should advocate for the team and respond to unrealistic expectations after communicating the team’s feedback.

 5. Time Management